ED2: Environment Dynamics Decomposition World Models for Continuous Control: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) is a general learning framework for solving sequential decision-making problems and has made significant progress in many fields \citep{DBLP:journals/nature/MnihKSRVBGRFOPB15,DBLP:journals/nature/SilverHMGSDSAPL16,DBLP:journals/nature/VinyalsBCMDCCPE19,DBLP:journals/corr/abs-1911-08265}.
+\IEEEPARstart{R}{einforcement} Learning (RL) is a general learning framework for solving sequential decision-making problems and has made significant progress in many fields \cite{DBLP:journals/nature/MnihKSRVBGRFOPB15,DBLP:journals/nature/SilverHMGSDSAPL16,DBLP:journals/nature/VinyalsBCMDCCPE19,DBLP:journals/corr/abs-1911-08265}.
 In general, RL methods can be divided into two categories regarding whether a world model is constructed for the policy deriving: model-free RL (MFRL) and model-based RL (MBRL).
-MFRL methods train the policy by directly interacting with the environment, which results in good asymptotic performance but low sample efficiency.
-By contrast, MBRL methods improve the sample efficiency by modeling the environment, but often with limited asymptotic performance and suffer from the model error \citep{DBLP:conf/icml/Lai00020, DBLP:conf/iclr/KaiserBMOCCEFKL20}.
+MFRL methods train the policy by directly interacting with the environment, resulting in low sample efficiency.
+On the contrary, MBRL methods learn a dynamics model of environments from experience.
+The policy uses the dynamic model to act as a simulator, generating experience for optimization.
+Through imagination, we can identify appropriate actions with low trial-and-error costs~\cite{luo2024survey}.
+MBRL produces impressive sample efficiency by modeling the environment, but often with limited asymptotic performance and suffers from the model error~\cite{DBLP:conf/icml/Lai00020, DBLP:conf/iclr/KaiserBMOCCEFKL20}.